Decree on Article 10 of the Takeover Directive

 Subsequently, if possible, a dividend will be distributed on each financing preference share of a certain series, with due consideration of the provisions of Article 31(6) of the Articles of Association.
 See paragraph 8.3 for Articles of Association provisions governing the distribution of profit.

 The Company has no limitation, under the Articles of Association or by contract, on the transfer of shares or depositary receipts issued with the Company’s cooperation, apart from the restriction on the transfer of preference shares B. Article 13 of the Company’s Articles of Association stipulates that approval is required from the Company’s Executive Board for the transfer of preference shares B. The scheme is included in order to offer the Company the facility – because of the specific purpose of issuing these shares, namely the acquisition of finance or achieving protection – of offering the holders of these shares an alternative in the event that they wish to dispose of their shares.

 As regards the preference shares B, the Company and Stichting Aandelenbeheer BAM Groep (Foundation Preference Shares BAM Group) have agreed that the Company will not proceed to issue these shares or to grant any rights to purchase them to anyone other without the foundation’s permission.
 The foundation will not dispose of or encumber any preference shares B, nor renounce the voting rights relating to them, without permission from the Company.
-See Anti-takeover measures onward with regard to the reasons behind protecting the Company and the manner in which this is done.
+See paragraph 8.4 onward regarding the reasons behind protecting the Company and the way this is done.

 The Company is aware of the following interests in its equity, which are now reported under the provisions concerning the reporting of controlling interests under the Disclosure of the Financial Supervision Act.
-See table 52 in paragraph Appendices > Royal BAM Group nv shares.
+See table 46 on page 200.